-PROFESSIONAL IMAGE
+PROFESSIONAL IMAGE/DRESS CODE

-Cosmetology & Skin Care Future Professionals must adhere to the following professional dress code while in attendance:
+Cosmetology & Nail Care Future Professionals must adhere to the following professional dress code while in attendance:

 - 1. Future Professionals must wear all BLACK attire. - 2.
-Phase Two Future Professionals may wear black or white in any combination. - 3.
-A minimal print in clothing is acceptable if it is a black and white print. - 4.
-Clothing should be professional and clean. - 5.
-Shoes should be black, professional, practical, and comfortable. - 6.
+Phase Two Future Professionals ONLY: may wear black or white in any combination. - 3.
+A minimal print in clothing is acceptable if it is a black and white print.

+- 4. Clothing should be professional and clean. - 5.
+Closed heel and closed toe shoes should be black, professional, practical, and comfortable. - 6.
 Hair should be styled prior to arriving at the school. - 7.
 Any cosmetics should be applied prior to arriving at the school. - 8.
-The following is a list of acceptable dress: - a.
-Jeans, any rips or tears must fall below the fingertips, when standing up BLACK only. - b.
-Stylish hats, scarves, and stylish head wraps BLACK only. - c.
-Shorts and/or skirts that fall below the fingertips. - d.
-Skirts or Dresses in all black.Black tights or leggings must be worn if the skirt or dress falls above the knee. - e.
-Sweatshirts, printed T-shirts.

-- 9. Tights or leggings should be worn with skirts or dresses that fall above the knees for all Future Professionals. - 10.
+The following is a list of acceptable dress: - Jeans, any rips or tears must fall below the fingertips, when standing up BLACK only. - · Stylish hats, scarves, and stylish head wraps BLACK only. - Shorts and/or skirts should be no shorter than 2 fingers above the knee from front to back when standing up. - Skirts or Dresses in all black.
+Black tights or leggings must be worn if the skirt or dress falls above the knee. - · Outerwear (Jackets, Cardigans, Sweater) BLACK only. - · Paul Mitchell & CAO Cosmetics Logo T-Shirt. - 9.
+Solid tights or leggings should be worn with skirts or dresses that fall above the knees for all Future Professionals. - 10.
 Name tag as provided by the school.
 All Future Professionals are required to wear a name tag while in attendance.